 DIY Standing Desk

-The health benefits of not sitting on your butt all day are becoming more and more popular.
+The health benefits of using a standing desk are becoming more and more popular.
 People are popping up in cubical based environments like a giant game of whack-a-mole!
 Bottom line, it's great that people are recognizing the dangers of a sedentary lifestyle brought on by the technological service economy and making the appropriate changes to fight back (you've got to love puns!).

 I've been wanting a standing desk for a while due to issue with my back.
 After shopping around and seeing the crazy prices I decided to build my own.
 After reviewing the many ideas on Simplified Building I realized that I wanted a larger desk for my home office.
 I started searching the internet and saw one built with a counter top from IKEA.
 It was nice but not big enough for me.
 After some research on the IKEA site I found the right counter top for me!